gem/oq-engine/doc/reusing-hazard.md

 Reusing an old *exposure* would also also be problematic, assuming the new exposure had more fields.
 Changes to the exposure happened several time in the past, so the problem is not academic.
+The solution is to not reuse old exposure and to re-import the exposure at each risk calculation, thus paying a performance penalty.

 The same can be said for *vulnerability/fragility functions*: any change there would make reusing them across versions very hard.
-Notice that such change happened few months ago already, so it is not unlikely.
+Notice that such change happened few months ago already.
+The solution is to not reuse old risk models and to re-parse them at each new risk calculation, thus paying a performance penalty.

 In the future, it is expected that both the site collection and the events table will be stored differently in the datastore, in a pandas-friendly